Horb/aggr/README.md

 * first
 * last
 * any - returns True if any of the fields values are "Truthy", False otherwise.
+* A lambda function that can be passed to `reduce`.
+See below.

 ## Examples